 The preferred form of B12 is methyl B12, which is well-absorbed orally.

 Biotin is critical for your hair, skin and nail health.
-You want to take 3,000 micrograms (and not more than 3,500 micrograms) per day.
+You want to take 100 micrograms per day.

 If you take much more than this, it actually blocks the body’s usage of it.
 Many people take mega doses, thinking it will help their hair, and it simply does not.